digiLab-ai/twinLab-Tutorials/README.md

 Welcome to the twinLab-Tutorials repository, brought to you by the twinLab Product Team at digiLab Solutions Ltd. This repository contains Jupyter Notebooks that can serve as a starting point for using twinLab, a tool to augment engineering workflows with probabilistic machine learning.

-If you would like to access a trial of twinLab to harness the power of built-in uncertainty quantification and build real-time emulators of your simulations, please [sign up for a trial here](https://www.digilab.co.uk/contact).
+If you would like to access a trial of twinLab to harness the power of built-in uncertainty quantification and build real-time emulators of your simulations, [sign up for a trial here](https://www.digilab.co.uk/contact).

 twinLab can be accessed through [PyPI](https://pypi.org/project/twinlab/), or through [GitHub](https://github.com/digiLab-ai/twinLab-Interface).
-Please feel free to log an issue on our public GitHub if you have a feature request or a bug report, or contact the Product Team at twinlab@digilab.co.uk.
+Feel free to log an issue on our public GitHub if you have a feature request or a bug report, or contact the Product Team at twinlab@digilab.co.uk.
 Documentation and guidance on how to use twinLab can be found via our [documentation](https://twinlab.ai/).

-Similarly, if you spot an error in our tutorials, please feel free to log an issue in this GitHub repository, or contact the Product Team.
+Similarly, if you spot an error in our tutorials, log an issue in this GitHub repository, or contact the Product Team.

 ## Quick Start